ernas93/movie_api/README.md

-# defining endpoints
+# Defining endpoints

-# 1. return all movies READ
+**1. return all movies READ
+endpoint:**

-endpoint: /movies
+/movies

-# 2. return movie by title READ
+**2. return movie by title READ endpoint:**

-endpoint: /movies/:title
+/movies/:title

-# 3. return movies by genre READ
+**3. return movies by genre READ endpoint:**

-endpoint: /movies/genre/:genreName
+/movies/genre/:genreName

-# 4. return data about a director by name READ
+**4. return data about a director by name READ endpoint:**

-endpoint: /directors/:directorName
+/directors/:directorName

-# 5. allow new user to register CREATE
+**5. allow new user to register CREATE endpoint:**

-endpoint: /users
+/users

-# 6. allow users to update their user name UPDATE
+**6. allow users to update their user name UPDATE endpoint:**

-endpoint: /users/:id/name/:name
+/users/:id/name/:name

-# 7. allow users to add a movie to their list of favorites UPDATE/CREATE
+**7. allow users to add a movie to their list of favorites UPDATE/CREATE endpoint:**

-endpoint: /users/:id/movies/:movieTitle
+/users/:id/movies/:movieTitle

-# 8. allow users to remove a movie from their list of favorites DELETE
+**8. allow users to remove a movie from their list of favorites DELETE endpoint:**

-endpoint: /users/:id/movies/:movieTitle
+/users/:id/movies/:movieTitle

-# 9. allow existing user to deregister DELETE
+**9. allow existing user to deregister DELETE endpoint:**

-endpoint: /users/:id
+/users/:id